whisthq/whist/container-images/README.md

 # Fractal Container Images

-This repository contains the base Docker images for the various single-application streaming that Fractal supports.
+This repository contains the Docker images

+for the various single-application streaming that Fractal supports.
 Each subfolder contains its image for streaming the specific application using Fractal with a fully self-contained container, meaning deploying one of those container images should be sufficient for the application to be streamed via Fractal.

 Here is a list of the existing Fractal single-application images, alongside their base container OS:
 - None yet